dustinblackman/oatmeal/README.md

 On each Oatmeal release there is a separate download to helps in reporting issues to really drill down in to what the problem is!
 If you've run in to a problem, I'd really help appreciate solving it.

-1. Head over to [releases](https://github.com/dustinblackman/oatmeal/releases) and download the DEBUG package for your system and version of Oatmeal you're using.
+1. Head over to [releases](https://github.com/dustinblackman/oatmeal/releases) and download the DEBUG package for the latest release of Oatmeal.
-2. Extract the contents of the archive next to your oatmeal binary.
-You can find it on your system by running something equivalent to `which oatmeal`.
+2. Extract the contents of the archive, and `cd` in your terminal inside the archive.
-3. Run your command with the arguments provided in the error message.
+3. Run your command with the arguments provided in the error message prefixing with `RUST_BACKTRACE=1 ./oatmeal **ARGS-HERE**`
 4. Copy/paste the output and [open an issue](https://github.com/dustinblackman/oatmeal/issues/new).

 ### Development